Written by: Admin

 By shifting negative self-messaging and self-criticism, DBT can help you change common cognitive distortions that lead to self-medicating with a substance.
 DBT helps the individual shift negative self-messaging while encouraging improvement in four main areas: mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.

-DBT can be especially helpful for people with a dual diagnoses, such as alcoholism and depression or anxiety, as it helps them learn to regulate emotions and mood swings more effectively.
+DBT can be especially helpful for people with a dual diagnosis, such as alcoholism and depression or anxiety, as it helps them learn to regulate emotions and mood swings more effectively.

 To learn more about how to start your healing journey at Impact Recovery, get in touch with a member of our team here.